 These currencies will go up and down against each other.
 This is what I refer to as ‘the banker’s last vestige of hope’: when they try to convince people that one currency is stronger than others when, in reality, it isn’t.
 The perceived strength of a currency is simply a function of which country is printing money the fastest and who has got the most psychological cognitive control to make you think that your currency is stronger than another country’s currency.

 The Restless Metal in a High-Tech Society

 However, the problem with silver on a global basis is it is not easy to obtain in many foreign countries.
-While the U.S. has a good base to buy physical silver, countries in Europe and Asia impose a value-added tax and make it difficult to purchase.
+While the U.S. has a good base to buy physical silver, countries in Europe and Asia impose a value-added tax which makes it difficult to purchase.
 Gold, on the other hand, is far more accessible and easier to purchase overseas.
-If that were the case with silver, there would be many more people holding silver than there is now.
+If that were the case with silver, there would be many more people holding silver than there are now.